chandar-lab/CGOptimizer/README.md

 ## Installation

-Clone this repository anywhere on your system.
-Once cloned, `cd` to the directory and install with:
+Install these optimizers using

 ```
-pip install .
+pip install cgoptimizer
 ```

+Alternatively, clone [this repository](https://github.com/chandar-lab/CGOptimizer) anywhere on your system.
+Once cloned, `cd` to the directory and install with: `pip install .`

 ## Colab